InvictusYing/Chinese-Tutorial/Tutorials/optimization-api.md

 ---
-title: 生成优化路线
+title: Generate an optimized route
-description: 使用 Mapbox Optimization API 在几个点之间生成持续时间优化的路线。
+description: Use the Mapbox Optimization API to generate a duration-optimized route between several points.
 thumbnail: optimizationApi
 level: 3
 platform: web